Was Your VA Home Loan Declined? Don’t Take No For An Answer

 Find a lender that is willing to fight for you and manually underwrite your VA home loan.
 We are out there and don’t mind working extra hard to qualify Veterans for home loans.

-My biggest fear is that when things get harder to do, that some lenders will be unwilling to put in the extra time and energy to fight for you.
+My biggest fear is that when things get harder to do, some lenders will be unwilling to put in the extra time and energy to fight for you.
 We’re not one of those lenders.